unrealwork/atsd-use-cases/USMortality/README.md

 Persons in poverty (percent): **38.3%** vs 13.5%<br />
 Per capita income in past 12 monts (in 2015 dolloars), 2011-2015: **$15,056** vs $28,930<br />

-A declining aging population, high crime and poverty rates has likely led to Youngstown having such a high mortality rate.
+A declining and aging population and high crime and poverty rates has likely led to Youngstown having such a high mortality rate.

 Now, let us move to looking at mortality rates in New York City (fixed population size):